admin-ch/CovidCode-Service/README.md

 ## Lombok
 Project uses Lombok.
 Configure your IDE with lombok plugin.

+## Security
+The API is secured and a valid JWT should be provided.
+Note that these 2 values are needed
+- ctx:USER
+- the audience must be set to ha-authcodegeneration

 ## Configuration
 These parameters can be configured.
 You can find example values in application-local.yml.